tusharsaran/datastructures/README.md

   You may see possible issues with this right away.
 The danger is that the method will repeat itself until the program
   crashes.

-# Properties of Recursion:
+<h2>Properties of Recursion:</h2>

     - Same operation is performed multiple times with different input.
     - In every step we try to make the problem smaller.
     - We mandatorily need to have a base condition which tells when to stop the recursion.

-# Why should we learn Recursion:
+<h2>Why should we learn Recursion:</h2>

     - Because it makes the code easy to read & write (compared to iterative) whenever a given problem can be broken down into
       similar sub-problem.
     - Because it is heavily used in Data structures like Tree and Graph.
     - It is heavily used in techniques like "Divide and Conquer", "Greedy", Dynamic Programming.

-# Format of a recursive function or method:
+<h2>Format of a recursive function or method:</h2>

     - Recursive case: Case where the function recur
     - Base case: Case where the function does not recur.

-    # Example Of Recursion method (Format):
+    <h3>Example Of Recursion method (Format):<h3>

         SampleRecursion(parameter){
           if(base case is satisfied){